2014 Gaza War: On Gaza residents

 Five-year-old Shaymaa al-Masri was injured on 9 July 2014.

 As of 20 July 2014, hospitals in Gaza were ill-equipped and faced severe shortages of various kinds of medicine, medical supplies, and fuel.
 In response, Israel set up an IDF field hospital for Gazans at the Erez Crossing and Egypt temporarily reopened the Rafah crossing with Gaza to allow medical supplies to enter and injured Palestinians to receive treatment in Egypt.
 Due to the operation, prices of food, including fish and produce, rose dramatically.
 A 21 July news report stated that over 83,000 Palestinians had taken shelter in UN facilities.
 Fatah officials accused Hamas of mishandling humanitarian aid meant for civilians.
 According to them, Hamas took the aid, which included clothing, mattresses, medicine, water, and food, and distributed it among Hamas members or sold it on the black market for profit.

 According to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), over 273,000 Palestinians in the Gaza Strip had been displaced as of 31 July 2014, of whom 236,375 (over eleven percent of the Gazan population) were taking shelter in 88 UNRWA schools.
 UNRWA exhausted its capacity to absorb displaced persons, and overcrowding in shelters risked the outbreak of epidemics.
 1.8 million people were affected by a halt or reduction of the water supply, 138 schools and 26 health facilities were damaged, 872 homes were totally destroyed or severely damaged, and the homes of 5,005 families were damaged but still inhabitable.
 Throughout the Gaza Strip, people received only 2 hours of electricity per day.
 Power outage had an immediate effect on the public health situation and reduced water and sanitation services, with hospitals becoming dependent on generators.
 On 2 September, UNRWA reported that 58,217 people were sheltering in 31 of their school buildings, a fifth of their buildings.

 OCHA estimated that at least 373,000 children required psychosocial support.
 "Intense overcrowding, compounded by the limited access of humanitarian staff to certain areas, is increasingly undermining the living conditions at many shelters and raising protection concerns.
 Water supply has been particularly challenging..."
 More than 485,000 internally displaced persons were in need of emergency food assistance.

+The Gaza Power Plant after it was attacked by the Israeli army on 29 July 2014.